VladislavKl/Projects/C++ 2017/readme.md

-Everything through the course of C++ at the university and more
+Everything through the C++ course at the university and more